verus-lang/verus/source/docs/guide/src/invariants.md

-# Devising Invariants for Loops and Recursion
+# Devising Loop Invariants

-Below, we develop several examples that show how to work through the process of devising invariants for loops and for recursive functions.
+Below, we develop several examples that show how to work through the process of devising invariants for loops.

 ## Example 1: Fibonacci